naytev/naytev-blog/_posts/2015-3-5-7-share-button-techniques-boost-website-social.md

 Here’s an example of how [VentureBeat saw a nearly 700% boost in Twitter engagement](https://www.naytev.com/casestudy/venturebeat) by simply testing different Tweet messages.

 Testing messaging manually is prohibitively time intensive – this is why few, if any sites tested messages until Naytev developed its automated share optimization platform.
-You can try Naytev today for free to drive more social engagement and revenue.
+You can <a href="https://www.naytev.com" class="naytev-sponsored-link">try Naytev today</a> for free to drive more social engagement and revenue.